unopiaofrol/MLOps/README.md

 ### Level 1 MLOps Manual Process

 ![Manual Process](/images/l1.png)
 **Manual process** is the data science processes, which are performed at the beginning of implementing ML.
 This level has an experimental and iterative nature.
-Every step in each pipeline, such as data preparation and feature engineering, model training and testing, are executed manually.
+Every step in each pipeline, such as data preparation and feature engineering, model training and testing, is executed manually.
 Data Engineers use Rapid Application Development (RAD) tools, such as Jupyter Notebooks.

 ### Level 2 MLOps ML pipeline automation